nmc-costa/HIcode/README.md

 - **Consistency**: HIcode enforces consistent coding practices across the entire project, enhancing readability and making maintenance a breeze.

-- **Testing**: Robust testing methodologies are integrated into HIcode, ensuring that code functions as expected and minimizing the potential for regressions.
+- **Testing**: The HIcode code base structure enables robust testing methodologies, ensuring that code functions as expected and minimizing the potential for regressions.

 ## Benefits